 The Times They Aren’t a-Changing

 We are at a point in our species’ history when the need for change has never been stronger.
 Therefore it is with some frustration that the change we require remains ever out of reach, trampled by business as usual.

-At every sustainability or CSR conference a plethora of gurus will tell you that sustainability and CSR types use the wrong language, are too techy, are too interested in the difference between GRI G4 and G3.1 or are too immersed in the internecine antics of the IIRC and SASB.
+At every sustainability or CSR conference a plethora of gurus will tell you that sustainability and CSR types use the wrong language, are too techy, are too interested in the difference between GRI G4 standards or guidelines or are too immersed in the internecine antics of the IIRC and SASB.

 This is of course true.
 Few consumers will prioritise a company’s use of ISO26000 over the design, performance and desirability of the products it sells.